Islamophobic trope: Israeli public diplomacy and pro-Israel commentary

 Israeli public diplomacy uses accusations of extreme homophobia in an attempt to discourage progressives from sympathising with Palestinian Muslims.
 According to a study by American think tank Pew Research Center, 93% of Palestinians are opposed to homosexuality, and many queer Palestinians have sought temporary asylum in Israel.
 In 2019, the PA banned the LGBTQ group Al Qaws in the West Bank.

 Culture studies academic Nada Elia calls pinkwashing "the twenty-first century manifestation of the Zionist colonialist narrative of bringing civilisation to an otherwise backwards land".

 After the 2011 Gaza Freedom Flotilla, an Israeli actor created a misleading video in which he pretended to have been turned away from the flotilla because he was LGBTQ.
 The video was promoted by the Israeli prime minister's office.

 Joseph Massad, associate professor of modern Arab politics and intellectual history at Columbia University, has written that the Israeli government "insist[s] on advertising and exaggerating its recent record on LGBT rights ... to fend off international condemnation of its violations of the rights of the Palestinian people".

-Israeli public diplomcy, and sometimes their internal propaganda, uses accusations of extreme homophobia in an attempt to discourage progressives from sympathising with Palestinian Muslims.
+Israeli public diplomacy, and sometimes their internal propaganda, uses accusations of extreme homophobia in an attempt to discourage progressives from sympathising with Palestinian Muslims.
 However, the right wing Israelis who are most strongly hostile towards Palestinians are often religious extremists who are themselves extremely homophobic.
-Such as Minister for National Security Itamar Ben-Gvir, Finance Minister, the anti-LGBT Noam political party, and the Lehava movement who oppise both gay relationships and interfaith relationships.
+Such as Minister for National Security Itamar Ben-Gvir, Finance Minister, the anti-LGBT Noam political party, and the Lehava movement who oppose both gay relationships and interfaith relationships.
 In 2017, Lehava protested the Jerusalem gay pride parade.
 Prior to the 2018 march, Gopstein called LGBT activists "terrorists" and urged supporters to counterdemonstrate with banners saying "Jerusalem is not Sodom".
 Four Lehava supporters were arrested during the parade.
 In 2020, Lehava urged its supporters to infiltrate the parade.